What is the Ketogenic Diet Therapy?

 • Ask your child’s school to let you know about special occasions in advance.
 You can then prepare ketogenic diet friendly celebratory snacks so that your child can join in on the celebrations.

 There is a lot of focus on the ketogenic diet and seizure reduction, but the ketogenic diet can have a large impact on QoL too.
-A recent survey looking at parent and patient views of antiepileptic drugs and ketogenic diet (KD) experience revealed the below results
+A recent survey looking at parent and patient views of antiepileptic drugs and ketogenic diet (KD) experience revealed the below results8:

 • 53% reported that the KD had very few side effects compared with antiepileptic drugs